-From Chinatown to Kampong Glam, check out our list of the most beautiful mosques in Singapore.
+From Chinatown to Kampong Glam, check out our list of majestic mosques in Singapore.

 One of the beautiful things about Singapore is our multicultural society.
-Our cosmopolitan state is rife with diversity and cultures that have influenced our food, created incredible local talents, and shaped our city as a whole!
-So far, we’ve covered where you can go to admire the panoramic pagodas of Chinese temples and bask in the stained-glass windows of churches in Singapore.
-In this piece, we’re giving you the scoop on where to see beautiful domes, majestic mosque structures and places to learn more about Islam here on our sunny tropical island.
-Here are the most iconic mosques in Singapore.
+Our cosmopolitan state is rife with diversity and cultures that have influenced our food, created incredible local talents, and shaped our city!
+So far, we’ve covered where you can admire the panoramic pagodas of Chinese temples and bask in the stained-glass windows of churches in Singapore.
+Now, we’re giving you the scoop on beautiful domes, majestic mosque structures and places to learn more about Islam here in sunny Singapore.

 1. Sultan Mosque